statecharts/statecharts.github.io/_glossary/automatic-transition.md

 ## Usage

-A machine can be asked to "wait" in a certain state _until_ this other part of the statechart reaches a certain state, by using an _in_ guard.
-When the condition arises (i.e. the other state is entered) then the guarded automatic transition will happen too, as a direct result of the entry to the other state.
+Guarded transitions can be used to cause a machine to "wait" in a certain state, _until_ some condition holds, regardless of what else is happening in the form of events.
+For example, a machine could be in the 'filling' state until some threshold is reached, by defining an automatic transition from the 'filling' state with a guard `contents >= capacity`.
+Immediately after the contents reach the capacity, it would exit from this 'filling' state.

+By using an _in_ guard, it is possible to coordinate different parts of a [parallel state](parallel-state.html){:.glossary}.
+When the one region ends up on a certain state, it can wait until another region enters a specific state.

-A machine can be designed to wait in a certain state until a certain external condition arises, for example a value to exceed a threshold.
-If a machine is in a state with a guarded automatic transition, then that guard is checked whenever an event has been processed, and even after other automatic transitions have fired, or other internal events (such as [raised events](raised-event.html){:.glossary} are fired.
+If a machine is in a state with a guarded automatic transition, then that guard is checked as often as possible.
+Being event driven, the guards are effectively only checked whenever an event has been processed, but also after other automatic transitions have fired, or other internal events (such as [raised events](raised-event.html){:.glossary} are fired.

 Automatic transitions can be used to implement a [condition states](condition-state.html){:.glossary}, in other words, a state that only has automatic transitions.
-This is done by creating a state that only declares guarded automatic transitions, in such a way that it is guaranteed that the machine will always pick a transition upon entry.
+This is done by creating a state that only declares guarded automatic transitions, in such a way that it is guaranteed that the machine will always pick a transition upon entry, never _resting_ in that state.

 ## SCXML